Medical accuracy

 We are continuously updating XUND in line with medical device regulations and to improve accuracy and coverage.

 Want to know more?
-We have collected some of the most frequently asked questions for you.
+Here are some of the most frequently asked questions for you.

 Do you work together with medical doctors?